twome/mane/README.md

 When applying patches, we'll resolve each domain by:

 - looking for a match in root asset (JS/CSS) filenames, then
-- looking for a match in folder names (apply all files in folder), then
+- looking for a match in folder names (apply all files in folder) [TODO], then
 - [TODO] looking for a match in folderName/matches.txt and applying all files in folder
 - (optional & slow) looking for a custom comment in the first non-whitespace line of every asset: `/* patch-urls <matches string goes here> */`